cltl/DFNDataReleases/README.md

 ### Step 2: incorporate the event data into this repository

+You can choose to integrate data for one incident or for a whole data collection.

+One incident:
 Load the Python package from the parent directory of this folder.

 ```python